WordPress/openverse/documentation/general/general_setup.md

 It's a part of Node.js and present in Node.js versions v14.19.0 and v16.9.0
 onwards.
 So no installation is needed.

 Enable Corepack in the monorepo root.
-Then check if Corepack can discover the right package manager, pnpm, by running the following commands.
+Then, check if Corepack can discover the right package manager, pnpm, by running the following commands.

 ```console